What should you do if your car breaks down?

 If you’ve broken down at the side of the road, you and any passengers should leave your vehicle and wait for help a good distance away from it.
 This means that if others collide with your stationary vehicle, you will be safe.

-4. Can’t get to the hard shoulder?
+What happens if I can’t get to the hard shoulder?

 If you find yourself unable to get to the hard shoulder, keep your seatbelt on and switch your hazard lights on immediately.
 Needless to say, this is a dangerous situation to be in, so don’t leave your vehicle until you’re absolutely clear it is safe to do so.